francesco-innocenti/Neuro_AI_Papers/README.md

   by Purves et al. (2018)
 * [Principles of Neural Design](https://mitpress.mit.edu/books/principles-neural-design)
-  by Sterling & Laughlin (2017) - this textbook does what few other works have done in neuroscience: extracting design principles of the brain (though mostly low-level), helping to explain why the brain is much more efficient than computers
+  by Sterling & Laughlin (2017) - this textbook does what few other works have done in neuroscience: extracting design brain principles (though mostly low-level), helping to explain why the brain computes so efficiently
 * [Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems](https://mitpress.mit.edu/books/theoretical-neuroscience) by Abbott & Dayan (2005)
 * [The Computational Brain](https://mitpress.mit.edu/books/computational-brain)